MXN

 On top of their regular wages, employees are entitled to a vacation premium.
 This premium is 25% of their salary, payable during the leave’s duration.

-Parental and maternity leave in Mexico
+Parental leave in Mexico

 Article 170 of Mexico’s federal labor law provides the right of working mothers to a paid maternity leave of six weeks before and six weeks after childbirth.
 Mothers are also entitled to additional resting breaks during the nursing period, six months after childbirth.